- Home

 Rental Agreement

-All methods of collection of admission or registration fees for any event in the Library's meeting rooms are prohibited.
-Direct solicitation of monetary donations, including but not limited to, admission charges and the sale or goods and services are prohibited, except for programs sponsored by the Library or its affiliated groups.
+No admission fee or donation may be required or solicited from those attending meetings in the library, admission charges and the sale of goods and services are prohibited, except for programs sponsored by the Library or its affiliated groups.

-Failure to comply with Meeting Room policies and Meeting Room Instructions (Appendix A) may result in the suspension of rental privileges.
-Applications may be rejected, and previously granted permission withdrawn, for violation of policies and procedures.
+Noncompliance with Meeting Room Policies and Meeting Room Instructions may result in the loss of reservations and suspension of rental privileges.
 All City of University Park Code of Ordinances apply to purposes and signage for the use of the Library's meeting rooms.

 Reservations

 Reservations will be made on a first-come, first-served basis.
-Reservations for the Library Community Room and the Local History / Texana Room can be made no more than one year in advance.
-One booking per month is permitted.
+Reservations for the Library Community Room and the Local History / Texana Room may be made up to one year in advance.

-Meeting rooms will be reserved upon application and approval; however, reservations are subject to cancellation if payment is not received within seven calendar days after application is made and approval is given.
+Meeting rooms are reserved upon application and approval, but reservations may be canceled if payment is not received within seven calendar days of approval.

 Use of the Meeting Rooms by City Boards, Committees and City personnel and the Friends of the University Park Public Library shall take precedence over all other uses, even if an activity has been scheduled.
 In this instance, the renter will be notified as soon as possible by the City to make other arrangements.